misesdev/nostr-search/README.md

 # nostr-search-engine
-A search engine for nostr-protocol clients and posts
+A experimental search engine for nostr-protocol clients and posts

 ## Build